 CHOP Urgent Care Video Visits for Kids

 CHOP’s pediatric Urgent Care Centers provide fast, convenient, after-hours care for children with non-life-threatening illnesses or injuries that don’t need the resources of an emergency room.
 CHOP Urgent Care video visits offer another option for families to be seen by one of CHOP’s board-certified pediatricians without leaving home.
-Your child does not need to be a current CHOP patient to use video visits.

 Urgent Care video visits are helpful if you aren't quite sure about your child's illness and you want to seek the care and advice of a CHOP pediatrician, directly from your home.
 These telehealth visits are an additional option to help you and your family at this time.